Skip to Main Content

 Since the Journey Student Rewards card is a flat-rate card with a low 1 percent to 1.25 percent cash back when you make an on-time payment that month, other cash back cards with higher rewards rates in your top spending categories can help maximize your rewards earnings.

-Bankrate’s Take — Is the Journey Student Rewards Card from Capital One worth it?
+Bankrate’s Take — Is the Journey Student Rewards Card from Capital One worth keeping?

-The Journey Student Rewards Card from Capital One is an understandable option for first-time cardholders who want an easy-to-handle cash back card for every occasion.
-The card’s 1 percent flat cash back rate on all purchases can seem like a generous offer, especially if you’ve never earned rewards before.
+The Journey Student Rewards Card from Capital One is an adequate option if you're a first-time cardholder who wants an easy-to-handle cash back card for every occasion.
+The card’s 1 percent flat cash back rate on all purchases is a solid offer, but not the strongest on the market.
 Plus, the card’s perks can give you peace of mind when you’re shopping or traveling.

 *All information about the Bank of America® Customized Cash Rewards credit card for Students has been collected independently by Bankrate and has not been reviewed or approved by the issuer.